shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 Whenever you or an ally within melee range of you is targeted by an attack, you may use your reaction to intercept.
 You impose disadvantage to the attack roll.
 If the attack misses, your Shield-Formed spell procs your Formed Spell Proc feature on the attacking creature, if that creature is within your Casting Range.

+You have proficiency with your Shield-Formed spells.
+Other creatures may also have proficiency with them, if it is in the form of a shield that they have proficiency with.

+### Instant Repair

+At level 7, you learn how to keep your equipment intact.
+As an action, you may choose any number of your Formed spells within your Cast Range and spend spell points equal to that number times 2 to instantly restore their hit points to maximum and refresh their durations.

 ### Violent Dismissal

 At level 7, you figure out how to exploit the volatile nature of your Formed spells.
-As an action, you can choose a Formed spell and make it explode.
-All creatures in a radius equal to your Casting Range and with line of sight of the Formed spell must make a Dexterity saving throw with a DC equal to your spell save DC.
-On a failure, they take damage equal to the Formed spell’s casted level and the Formed spell procs your Formed Spell Proc feature on them.
+As an action, you can choose one of your Formed spells and make it explode.
+All creatures in a radius equal to your Casting Range and with line of sight of the Formed spell must make a Dexterity saving throw.
+On a failed save, they take damage equal to the Formed spell’s casted level and the Formed spell procs your Formed Spell Proc feature on them.
 On a success, they take half as much damage and suffer no ill effects.

 The Formed spell is destroyed immediately when it explodes.

-You may choose a Formed spell even if it is outside your Cast Range or Tether Range.
+You may target a Formed spell with this feature even if it is outside your Cast Range or Tether Range.

 ### Temporary Permanence

-At level 11, you work around some limitations of your conjured spells.
+At level 7, you work around some limitations of your conjured spells.
 Formed spells no longer dissipate at the end of your turn due to you not holding them.

 ### Rigged Conjuration

 At level 11, you can get one last use out of your Formed spells.
 Whenever one or more of your Formed spells would simply dissipate at the end of your turn, you may instead use your reaction to activate your Violent Dismissal feature on any number of your Formed spells about to dissipate.

-You may also activate Violent Dismissal when you dispel a Formed spell.
+You may also activate Violent Dismissal when you dispel one of your Formed spells as a free action.

 ### Last Word